markmusic27/tokenizer/README.md

 BPEs offer an in-between where tokens are neither characters or words.
 BPEs start with a base of the 256 character vocabulary from UTF-8 and procedurally mint new tokens by identifying which pair of characters occurs the most in its training set.
 It repeats this process until a desired vocabulary size is reached.

 In my training data, the most frequent pair was " t".
 This makes sense.
 Think of the number of words that begin with "t" and how often they're used.
+In fact, try `cmd+f` and type " t" on this README; you'll find that pair occurs 120 times.

 There is one important thing that I won't cover here which is Regex splitting of words.
 Andrej Karpathy covers this, and pretty much everything else you need to know about tokenization, in his [video on the topic](https://www.youtube.com/watch?v=zduSFxRajkE&t=4s).
 That's the resource I used to learn all of this.

 ## My implementation

+My implementation of the BPE algorithm defines a class with five important methods:

+1. `train`: generates a vocabulary with a predeterimed size given a training text (passed as a string)
+2. `encode`: generates a list of tokens for a given text
+3. `decode`: generates a text from a given list of tokens
+4. `load`: loads a vocabulary from a merges.txt and a vocab.json file
+5. `save`: saves the vocabulary and merges to merges.txt and vocab.json files given an output path

+Note that either `train` or `load` must be run before you can encode or decode.
+I provided an example model (found in `saved_models/v_corpus`) that was trained on four documents comprised of 7,562,836 characters.
+This is the model that is running on the demo website.
+The training resulted in a vocabulary size of 50,256 tokens.

+### Training

+For my dataset, I chose to train the tokenizer on [The Feynmann Lectures](https://www.feynmanlectures.caltech.edu/), [Homo Deus by Yuval Noah Harari](https://www.ynharari.com/book/homo-deus/), [Little Women by Luisa May Alcott](https://www.gutenberg.org/ebooks/514), and [The Love Hypothesis by Ali Hazelwood](https://alihazelwood.com/the-love-hypothesis/).

+I thought this dataset would provide a relatively complete picture of the English language including STEM / academic writing, classic literature, and more coloquial text.

+**Things this tokenizer was not trained on:** Code of any kind (besides maybe some LATEX), non-english languages, specialized jargon from other fields, Social Media vernacular (brainrot), emojis and other unicode symbols, and unique dialects.

+### Time to train
+Something I found interesting was the time it took process each merge.
+As more pairs were minted into new tokens and the process was repeated, the time it took to complete one cycle became shorter.
+In fact, the merges (generating frequencies, minting token, and replacing it in the text) seemed to take exponentially less time.
+I recorded the time that it took my MacBook to process each merge in `saved_models/v_corpus/training_data.csv`.
+Here's the data: